athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 keywords: ['deploy', 'clojurescript', 'github']
 ---

-This blog will outline how to build a minimal static website using just HTML, CSS and ClojureScript.
-The cherry on top will be us deploying our site to Github Pages.
-My goal is to illustrate how straightforward this process can be and hopefully inspire some interest in ClojureScript.
-Before we begin let's review ClojureScript and Github Pages.
+This blog will guide you through the process of building and deploying a minimal static website to Github Pages.
+By the end we should see how straightforward and accessible working with ClojureScript has become.
+Before we dive in, let's introduce the key players.

 ### What is ClojureScript?